top of page

 - Madanapala Nighantu

-Shloka Translation: Banana helps with conditions related to the reproductive organ, urinary stones and bleeding disorders.
-The stem of the banana plant is cooling, provides strength, good for the hair.
-It pacifies pitta and kapha.
+Shloka Translation: Banana is beneficial for conditions concerning the reproductive organs, urinary stones, and bleeding disorders.
+The stem of the banana plant possesses cooling properties, strengthens the body, and promotes hair health.
+It helps pacify both pitta and kapha doshas.

 Old Plant, New Respect

-With a renewed appreciation for the banana, I have a new lens of respect for the great giver, the Majestic Banana!
-I enjoy seeing it grow on my parents' rustic farm, and savor the dishes made with love by my family.
+With a newfound admiration for the banana, I've gained a deeper respect for this generous fruit, the Majestic Banana!
+I take pleasure in observing its growth on my parents' rustic farm and relishing the lovingly prepared dishes by my family.

-Whether you have the luxury of growing your own banana plant, or know a place where it grows, perhaps you might want to say 'Hello!' to it with a sense of respect now.
-If you live in the San Francisco Bay Area, know that you get all of the above varieties of the banana plant here.
-The next time you visit an Indian store, look out for the other parts of the banana plant and you will find mochaa and thore.
-And when you want to do something fun with your friends, try going bananas!
+Whether you have the privilege of nurturing your own banana plant or simply encounter one in your surroundings, consider greeting it with a sense of reverence.
+For those residing in the San Francisco Bay Area, rest assured that you can find various varieties of banana plants here.
+During your next visit to an Indian store, keep an eye out for other parts of the banana plant, such as mochaa and thore.
+And when you're looking for a fun activity with friends, why not go bananas!

 1. Note that Florida is another example of anup desha where bananas grow well.